hericlesme/visualstudio-docs.pt-br/docs/ide/class-designer/how-to-split-a-class-into-partial-classes.md

 ```

 ## <a name="example"></a>Exemplo
-Para dividir uma definição de classe no Visual C#, use a palavra-chave `partial`, conforme mostrado no exemplo a seguir.
+Para dividir uma definição de classe no C#, use a palavra-chave `partial`, conforme mostrado no exemplo a seguir.

 ```csharp
 // First part of class definition.